allenz1120/Smart-and-Connected-Sysetems-Skills/skills/cluster-1/06/code/README.md

 input.
 We used a hex conversion code snippit from quora to accomplish this.

-The main code file is in the folder main.
+The main code file is in the folder main as blink.c